-$B \le 2$ EPR prediction for the Fig. 20 configuration, called "Bell's inequality"
+B < 2 (EPR prediction for the Fig. 20 $D \leq 2$ configuration, aka "Bell's inequality")

 Clearly this disagrees with the quantum mechanical prediction because as you can see in the graph above, the quantum mechanical plot says that B should be greater than 2 for some of the angles.